 Taxis are good for short trips like from the supermarket to the hotel, especially if it’s raining, it’s late out or you’re carrying a lot of stuff.
 However, it’s best to book a shuttle for long trips instead of taxis.

 The most important thing to know is to take an official taxi and not a pirate one.
 Why?
 Well pirate taxis don’t have insurance and their cars are usually old and not in good conditions.
 That can cause a lot of problems if you get into an accident or if they get caught by the police.

 Read more tips for taking taxis in Costa Rica.

-If you’re planning on going from Puntarenas to Montezuma/Santa Teresa/Paquera area, the ferry is what you should take.
-It’s faster than driving all the way around obviously, it’s cheap and a fun way to see the Costa Rican waters.
-Taking the ferry?
-Check out our tips for taking the Paquera ferry.
+If you’re planning on going to the Nicoya Peninsula from San Jose or Puntarenas, the ferry is what you should take.
+It’s faster than driving all the way around, cheap and a fun way to get around Costa Rica via water.
+Check out our tips for taking the Puntarenas Paquera ferry.

 There is also a taxi-boat-taxi from Arenal to Monteverde and vice versa that takes you across Lake Arenal, a boat from Sierpe to Drake Bay, Jaco to Montezuma boat and a ferry across the Golfo Dulce.

 Which Costa Rica Transportation Method is Right For You?

 To help answer your question of “How to get around Costa Rica?” you will need to figure out what your priorities are and what you’re willing to spend in terms of both aspects.

 - Most comfortable and flexibility: renting a car.

 - In between car and bus: shared shuttles.